29 Easy, Breezy Hemp Bracelet Patterns

 From braiding to knotted jewelry to weaving, these hemp bracelet designs encompass a variety of super simple techniques and take few-to-no tools to complete, which makes them perfect for poolside crafting.
 If you're looking for easy summer crafts to keep your kids (or yourself) busy on a summer road trip or flight, these ultra-portable patterns will make perfect travel projects.
 They also double as friendship bracelet patterns, so make a bunch with your BFFs and share the hemp love.
 Just grab some cord and beads and start knotting!
 These hemp bracelet designs are so effortless, you can cover them all before summer vacation ends.

 The wait is over!
 Today is the day you learn how to make hemp bracelets, and you'll be glad you did.
 There are hemp patterns for any style listed below, so get started!
 From classic square knot bracelets to advanced hemp patterns, you're set.
-If you are a visual learner, make sure to check out our video below!

 Table of Contents

 If you're not sure how to make a hemp bracelet and want to start off simple, these braided hemp bracelet designs will be the perfect jumping off point.
 DIY jewelry projects don't get any easier than these braided jewelry patterns.
 They will show you how to make a bracelet in a few hours, tops!
 For a more embellished effect, weave some beads into your braid or add a fancy clasp.
 No tools are needed; just weave your way to some sweet new summer accessories.